adblockplus/wentral/README.md

 information about server memory consumption and current active detection requests (including their parameters).

-### Using alternative ad detectors with `wentral ws`
+### Using alternative object detectors with `wentral ws`

-Supply `--detector`/`-d` parameter with a fully qualified name of another detector implementation (e.g. `some.other.AdDetector`) and provide `--weights-file`/`-w` option, e.g.:
+Supply `--detector`/`-d` parameter with a fully qualified name of another detector implementation (e.g. `some.other.Detector`) and provide `--weights-file`/`-w` option, e.g.:

-    $ wentral ws -d my.other.FancyAdDetector -w fancy.weights
+    $ wentral ws -d my.other.FancyDetector -w fancy.weights

 ## Benchmarks

-`benchmark` (or `bm`) command measures ad detection performance.
+`benchmark` (or `bm`) command measures detection performance.
 It can work with the web service, model weights or a directory that contains marked screenshots.
 You can also use detections from a previous run saved in a JSON file (see below).

 Wentral will load the images from `dataset_path`.
 It will also load the ground truth from a `.csv` file in the same directory or from `.txt` files (in YOLOv3